ALECOMANIA

 Thinking about offering free shipping to boost your sales?
 Be careful: this strategy might harm your profitability.

-In the world of e-commerce, free shipping is often seen as a standard.
-But behind its appealing appearance, it can actually be a bad move.
-It cuts into your margins, .attracts disloyal customers, and can even damage your brand image.
+In the world of e-commerce, free shipping is often seen as a standard requirement.
+But behind its appealing appearance, it can actually be a dangerous trap that eats into your margins, attracts disloyal customers, and can even damage your brand image.

 In this article, we'll cover: